-Think about your flooring
+Renovate your kitchen flooring

 Flooring is an often overlooked aspect of kitchen design.
 The ideal flooring should strike a balance between practicality and style.
 You’re bound to drop food and splash drinks on your kitchen floor from time to time, so it needs to be durable and easily cleaned – but it’s also important to look good too.

 This is another one to discuss with your kitchen designer, as they’ll be able to advise you on which style of flooring will work best for the look and feel you want.

 This is when things get serious, it’s out with the old and in with the new.
 It may be worth speaking to your builders to help you with removing your old kitchen as this can be a lot of work.